rhoitjadhav/workgenius-challenge/README.md

 INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)
 ```

-Test whether the application is started properly or not, just try to hit the docs API and check the
+Test whether the application is started properly or not, just hit the docs API link from below and
-swagger api response on browser.
+you should see the swagger api response on browser.

 http://localhost:8000/docs